 Jean Manchester – 1989 – 1994

 Jean Manchester earned her UW-Madison degree in home economics education and worked as an Extension agent before joining the National Livestock and Meat Board in Chicago, where she tested meat recipes, developed cookbooks, and taught cooking classes across the country.
 She later became the first woman in the country to own and run a wholesale meat plant, leading Neesvig’s after her husband, Ted Neesvig, died in 1965.
 She was also the first woman elected to the board of the National Association of Meat Purveyors, and served on its board from 1976 until 1988, when she sold Neesvig’s.
-Jean Manchester completed one of Human Ecology’s first 100 Women Campaign gifts
+Jean Manchester completed one of Human Ecology’s first 100 Women Campaign gifts.
+Jean passed in 2017.

 B. Ann Neviaser – 1995 – 2012